Harold C. Train: Early life

 Harold C. Train was born on October 15, 1887, in Kansas City, Missouri, the son of real estate dealer, Harry Depue (1860–1915) and Dora Elizabeth Langdon Train (1864–1916).
+He had four brothers and three sisters, but four of his siblings died in infancy.
 He attended the local public schools Kansas City and subsequently entered the United States Naval Academy in Annapolis, Maryland.

 Train graduated from the academy on June 4, 1909, with the rank of passed midshipman and was assigned to the armored cruiser USS West Virginia.
 After two years of service at sea, then required by law, he was commissioned ensign on June 5, 1911.

 In March 1912, Train was transferred to the armored cruiser USS California.
 Aboard that ship, Train was appointed a company commander of the California Battalion ashore during the Revolution in Nicaragua.
 Train subsequently served aboard gunboat USS Yorktown, operating in the Mexican waters.
 Then he spent several months as engineer officer aboard the ship USS Cheyenne.

 During World War I, Train was assigned to the Office of Naval Communications, Navy Department in Washington, D.C.
 Finally he went overseas in March 1918, when he was assigned executive officer of the USS Siboney, which was tasked with the transport of the troops to the Europe.